top of page

 Shri Krishna Temple Udupi (Image by Ilya Mauter)

-The History of Udupi Shri Krishna Temple
+The Rich History of Udupi Shri Krishna Temple

 According to Hindu mythology, Shri Krishna’s wife Rukmini asked him for an idol of Balkrishna.
 Thus, the Lord entrusted Vishwakarma, the divine architect of the Gods, with the task of designing the idol.
 Vishwakarma made a beautiful childlike idol of Lord Krishna and gave it to Rukmini who began worshipping it.